 - Plus.
 Starts at $29 per month + 0.5% transaction and Stripe processing fee.

-All the plans for website and commerce offer free access to features like email and social media posting, too.
+All website plans offer free access to features like email and social media posting, too.

 Mailchimp FAQ